Top 10 Toughest Exams in India: 2025-26

 The NEET exam, considered the toughest exam in the medical field, is conducted by the National Testing Agency every year.
 It is aimed at providing admission to various undergraduate courses like Bachelor of Medicine, Bachelor of Surgery (MBBS), Bachelor of Dental Surgery (BDS), AYUSH, and veterinary courses.

-The exam consists of questions from Chemistry, Physics, Zoology, and Botany subjects, and the total marks for the exam is 720.
+The exam consists of questions from Chemistry, Physics, Zoology, and Botany subjects, and the total marks for the exam are 720.
 Due to the increasing competition, the cut-off marks are also rising at a fast pace.
 The exam is a single-stage exam, and there is no maximum age limit defined for the candidates.
 However, the minimum age requirement is 17 years or above.

 Candidates appeared 18 lakh approx.